The birth control shot is an injection given to a girl every 3 months to help prevent

 In fact, some studies show that the birth control shot may possibly increase the risk

-of getting certain STDs, although scientists do not understand why.
+of getting some STDs, although scientists do not understand why.

 Couples having sex must always use condoms